okhanokbay/ReactiveMVVMSample/README.md

 # ReactiveMVVMSample (WIP)

-This sample app utilizes the [NewYorkTimes API](https://developer.nytimes.com)
+This sample app utilizes the [New York Times API](https://developer.nytimes.com)

 Builded upon the popular MVVM architecture and naturally this brought introducing reactive programming paradigm.